It’s Time to Crush Your Goals

 Another basic weight training move (like squats) that is one of the great overall and lower body exercises is deadlifts.
 They can be challenging with just one’s body weight.
 The mechanics of deadlifting is simple, but hard to master in practice: the legs are only slightly bent to allow your upper body to bend completely at the pelvis, keeping your back as straight as possible.
 Your body thus looks like a hinge bending in and out.

-Take your time in perfecting this motion before trying out variations, like only using one leg (this takes lots of flexibility) or adding kettle and barbells.
+Take your time in perfecting this motion before trying out variations, like only using one leg (this takes lots of flexibility) or adding a kettle and barbells.

 No matter what fitness resources or equipment are at your disposal, there are a myriad of lower body exercises out there.